 Landlords have been exiting the market for various reasons, many due to the increased legislation introduced piecemeal on an annual basis which, so far, has not solved the issues in the sector.
 Those issues include some sub-standard properties, rogue and naïve landlords, untrained agents and a minefield of legislation confusing even diligent landlords due to the complexities surrounding providing a rental home.
 These issues were also referenced in the April 2022 PAC report into the regulation of private renting.
-Each year, in an attempt to combat some of these issues, more legislation, which often comes at a financial cost to the landlord, is a core reason given for why landlords are exiting the sector, leaving a shortfall of available rental properties.
+Each year, in an attempt to combat some of these issues, more legislation is introduced but, so far, this has just compounded the problems further and the raft of unaligned legislation, which often comes at a financial cost to the landlord, is a core reason given for why landlords are exiting the sector, leaving a shortfall of available rental properties.
 It must be recognised that there are a number of different tenant demographics, for example: students and young professionals who often live in sharer households and are not yet ready to settle in one place, long-term tenants who actively choose to rent long-term instead of buy, aspiring first-time buyers who are unable to obtain a mortgage yet due to mortgage affordability criteria and deposit requirements and, finally, low-income tenants who have been forced into the PRS due to a shortage of social housing.